restarian/brace_document/docs/specification/unit_test_output.md

       * √ brace_document_navlink is in the system as a program

-    * finds all of the commonjs modules which are plugins to this module with the
+    * finds all of the commonjs modules which are plugins to this module with

-      * √ getPlugin with only callbacks as parameters

       * √ passing in a path to getPlugin